FRCTeam3044/OxplorerGUI/README.md

 ## Installation

 Download the binary for your platform from the [latest release](https://github.com/FRCTeam3044/OxplorerGUI/releases/latest) and install it.
+You will need java installed on your machine for the application to run.

 Note: On windows, you may have to click "More Info" then "Run Anyway" on the SmartScreen prompt.